-Neem Tree Information and Benefits of Leaves, Oil and Bark
+Neem Tree Information With Benefits of Leaves, Oil & Bark

 Neem is a tropical tree native to India and also termed as the wonder tree.
 In Sanskrit, the neem tree is called Aristha, sarvatibhadra, Subhadra, Sutikta, etc and scientific name of neem is Azadirachta indica.
 Neem tree leaves, bark, and oil have been used to treat hundreds of various ailments from ancient to modern times.